-In response to an article about free and low cost prepaid cards, a reader asked about building credit with a prepaid credit card:
+In response to an article about free and low cost prepaid cards, a reader asked about building credit with a prepaid credit card: “Is using a Prepaid Credit Card a way to build a credit history for someone who doesn’t have one?”

 This is a great question, and underscores how confusing the different types of credit and debit cards can be.
 The short answer is that some prepaid cards can build your credit history, but most do not.
 And no prepaid card helps build your FICO score.
 We’ll sort through all the different types of credit, debit and prepaid cards, and how each generally can affect your credit score and credit history.
 But first, let’s take a look at some of the best credit cards (not prepaid) that can help you build credit.